-Course Code PL03ELCL52 Title of the Course National Security, Public Order and Rule of Law Total Credits of the Course 5 Hours per Week Course Objectives: its citizens of governm order and is such a way can unders provisions Security, P 2.
+Course Code PL03ELCL52 Title of the Course National Security, Public Order and Rule of Law Total Credits of the Course 5 Hours per Week Course Objectives: its citizens of governm order and a such a way can unders provisions Security, F 2.
 Introduction Law.
-3. It helps in Indian Contact 4.
-Provides is Security.
-5. It also provides in the security.
-1. National security is the security and defense of a nation or state, its citizens, economy, and institutions, which is regarded as of government because the government has to make sure that the order and rule of law is maintained in society.
-This syllabus is desuch a way so that students of LL.M.
-(Constitution and Legal Ordican understand the importance of National Security in India and provisions of Indian Constitution help in maintaining the Security, Public order and Rule of law.
-2. Introduction to importance of National Security, Public order and Law.
-3. It helps in understanding all the important provisions provided Indian Constitution which helps in protection of National Security 4.
-Provides various important exceptional legislations related to
+3. It helps in Indian Cor 4.
+Provides a Security. nent because the grule of law is main so that students of the important of Indian Construbic order and Rubic o rity and defense of a nation or state, including institutions, which is regarded as a duty government has to make sure that the public ntained in society.
+This syllabus is designed in of LL.M.
+(Constitution and Legal Order group) ce of National Security in India and how the stitution help in maintaining the National ale of law.
+Of National Security, Pubic order and Rule of all the important provisions provided under lps in protection of National Security. exceptional legislations related to National study between Indian and English Law related